sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 ### Simple argument

-In addition, the format supports passing parameters as arguments to the translation string.
+In addition, the format supports passing parameters as arguments to the microcopy string.
 Passing a
 [simple argument](https://formatjs.io/docs/core-concepts/icu-syntax/#simple-argument)
-allows showing context-specific information as a part of the translation string.
+allows showing context-specific information as a part of the microcopy string.

 ```json